Ink cartridge error message is one of the most frustrating messages that your printer display screen may show you.

 Once you’ve verified that your cartridges have enough inks in them, then check for your inks’ warranty.

 Inks do expire.
-And the most common cause of ink cartridge errors are expired ink/s.
+And the most common cause of ink cartridge errors is expired ink/s.

 Your printer’s printhead is the most important and expensive part of your machine.
 Printheads are very sensitive and can be easily damaged if not handled carefully.

-If you don’t know where your printhead is, it is the part of your printer that your ink cartridges are housed.
+If you don’t know where your printhead is, it is the part of your printer where your ink cartridges are housed.

 Printheads can accumulate air and debris over time and must be cleaned at least once a month.
 A dirty printhead may cause print quality issues like being unable to print in black or color and ink system failure.

 Printer System Malfunction